 A conversational layer then assembles answers dynamically from multiple fragments while retaining links back to authoritative sources.
 In this model, documents act as truth stores.

 Conversations become views.
-The assistant does not own the truth; it composes context-aware projections from an underlying corpus that remains intact and auditable.
+The assistant does not own the truth; it composes introducing context aware agents projections from an underlying corpus that remains intact and auditable.

 This distinction matters.
 Without it, conversational systems drift into paraphrasing without accountability.
 With it, users can move fluidly from a synthesized answer to the exact clause or section that supports it.